cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Diffie-Hellman now creates the primes and the generator according to standards for secure generators.

+- New is the fast calcalation of integer powers.
+  This uses the library APFLOAT and it can be used to calculate and store all digits of the current prime number records (Mersenne numbers).

 - Added the classic transposition ciphers scytale and rail fence (combined